Dream Team (professional wrestling): Reunion (2003–2013)

 Valentine and Beefcake reunited for the first time in 16 years on November 1, 2003 defeating The Powers Of Pain at The Road Warrior Hawk Memorial Show.
 Then they lost to Hacksaw Jim Duggan and Tito Santana at the debut of Power Wrestling Alliance on November 11, 2005 in Dix Hills, New York.
 On November 9, 2007 they won the BCW Tag Team Championship for Brew City Wrestling defeating Brandon Tatum and Dinn T. Moore.
 The titles were dropped as they lost to Hardcore Craig and Steve Stone on January 12, 2008.
 They continued wrestling in the independent circuit.
-On July 20, 2013 they won the AWF Tag Team Titles.
+On July 20, 2013 they won the AWF Tag Team Titles and later that year split up.

 Aftermath

 Bravo was murdered on March 10, 1993 at his home in Laval, Quebec at 44.
 Valiant died after being hit by a car on April 4, 2018.

+After 2013, Beefcake retired from wrestling in 2015 and Valentine retired form wrestling in 2019.

-Valentine was inducted in the WWE Hall of Fame in 2004 and Beefcake was inducted in WWE Hall of Fame in 2019.
+Valentine was inducted in the WWE Hall of Fame in 2004 and Beefcake was inducted in 2019.